BRUCE L. GARY

 From 1964 to 1972 I used radio telescopes throughout the world to construct radiometric maps of the moon at a variety of wavelengths and lunar phases.
 This work remains unsurpassed in quality and comprehensiveness to this day.
 Analysis of these maps showed that the thermophysical and electrical properties of the uppermost few centimeters of the lunar regolith are very similar over the entire near-side of the moon (with the one exception of greater ilmenite content in Mare Tranquilitatis).
 These results still provide the strongest argument for generalizing Apollo in situ findings.

-software for controlling the 18-foot radio telescope at Table Mountain Radio
+wrote the software for controlling the 18-foot radio telescope at

-day a lightning strike of the antenna destroyed the computer and other equipment
+lightning strike of the antenna destroyed the computer and other

 In 1975 I joined JPL's Observational Systems Division and began applying radio astronomy remote sensing techniques to the study of atmospheric science problems.
 This transition away from radio astronomy led to principal investigator leadership for 41 field experiments using ground-based and airborne microwave remote sensor systems.